-- 2 Tbsp butter melted
+- 2 Tablespoons butter, melted

 - 1 cup shredded cheddar cheese

-- 1/4 cup green onion finely diced
+- 1/4 cup green onion, finely diced

-- 3 eggs
+- 3 large eggs

-- 2 Tbsp neutral cooking oil
+- 2 Tablespoons neutral cooking oil

-- Additional diced green onion for garnish
+- Additional diced green onion, for garnish

-Shred the potatoes and place in a colander.
+- Shred the potatoes and place in a colander.
 Sprinkle with some salt and toss to combine.
 Let stand to drain for 10-15 minutes.

-Preheat waffle iron to a little less that high.
+- Preheat waffle iron to a little less that high.

-Squeeze remaining liquid from the potatoes and place potatoes in a medium bowl.
+- Squeeze remaining liquid from the potatoes and place potatoes in a medium bowl.
 Beat eggs in a small bowl and add to the potatoes, together with the flour, baking powder and a bit of salt and freshly ground peppers.
 Stir to combine.
 Add sour cream, melted butter, cheddar cheese and green onion.
 Stir to combine.

-Spray waffle iron with cooking spray.
+- Spray waffle iron with cooking spray.
 Add 1/3 of the batter (if making 3) to the centre of the waffle iron and spread out towards the edges a bit.
 You don't need or want to cover the entire surface.
 Cook waffles 5-6 minutes, or until cooked through and very golden.
 Remove to a cooling rack (or to a baking sheet to pop into a 300F oven if you want to keep them warm while you make more.)

-When waffles are cooked, heat oil in a skillet over high heat.
+- When waffles are cooked, heat oil in a skillet over high heat.
 When very hot, break eggs into oil and cook until edges of egg are crispy and browned and whites are set, about 1 minute.
 Remove pan from heat and let stand another 30 seconds.
 Place egg on top of waffles and garnish with additional diced green onion.